eggheadio/egghead-instructor-center/README.md

 [ ![Codeship Status for eggheadio/egghead-instructor-center](https://app.codeship.com/projects/3a4afe00-8808-0134-e6cc-2e5dfce30ebc/status?branch=master)](https://app.codeship.com/projects/183842)

-The place where egghead instructors do instructor things :)
+An app for egghead instructors to do all the instructor things.

 ---